WASasquatch/was-node-suite-comfyui/README.md

    - RGB Levels
      - Depends on `matplotlib`, will attempt to install on first run
  - Diffusers Hub Down-Loader: Download a diffusers model from the HuggingFace Hub and load it
+ - Image Batch: Create one batch out of multiple batched tensors.
  - Image Blank: Create a blank image in any color
  - Image Blend by Mask: Blend two images by a mask
  - Image Blend: Blend two images by opacity